bifurcation/tls-pake/draft-barnes-tls-pake.md

 {{!I-D.ietf-tls-dtls13}}, but for brevity, we will refer only to TLS throughout.

-# Setup

-In order to use this protocol, a TLS client and server need to have pre-provisioned the values required to execute the protocol:

-* A choice of PAKE protocol
-* Any parameters required by the PAKE protocol
-* A password (or a derived value as described by the PAKE protocol)

-Servers will of course have multiple instances of this configuration information for different clients.
-Clients may also have multiple identities, even within a given server.
-We assume that in either case, a single opaque "identity" value is sufficient to identify the required parameters.

 # TLS Extensions

 A client offers to authenticate with PAKE by including a `pake`